HunterValentine98/Stock-Analysis/README.md

 ### Analysis of Stock Performance in 2017
 ![Stock Performance in 2017](Resources/Performance_2017.png)

-*Based on the graph created above, Louise should most likely launch his kickstarter in either May, June, or July.
-The worst month appears to be December, where the number of successful and failed campaigns are almost equal.

 ### Analysis of Stock Performance in 2018
 ![Stock Performance in 2018](Resources/Peformance_2018.png)

-*This graph provides us data about how successful campaigns were based on their monetary goal.
-We see that the categories of "Less than $1000" and "$1000 to $4999" appear to have the highest success rates.

 ### Summary